 Career in Audiology

 Hearing is basic need of human life.
 Unfortunately some children are born with speech and hearing disabilities and this number is significant.
-People also loss speech and hearing capabilities at different ages owing to different reasons.
-If you are someone who like to help people and science is your area of interest then you can chose for a career in Audiology, Thereby you will make use of scientific knowledge and technology to aid hearing impaired people.
-At the one end you will pursue your passion in science on the other end you will feel a sense of satisfaction in helping other.
+Also, people loss speech and hearing capabilities at different age for different reasons.
+If you are someone who likes to help people and science is your area of interest then you can chose for a career in Audiology.
+Thereby you will make use of scientific knowledge and technology to aid hearing impaired people.
+At the one end you will pursue your passion in science; on the other end you will feel a sense of satisfaction in helping other.

 Audiologists work in public and private hospitals and healthcare centers.
 Job opportunities are also offered in NGOs and schools for hearing impaired children.
 Various diploma and degree programmes are offered in Audiology through different government and public funded colleges, institutions and medical schools.